Microsoft-Club-SIST/beginner-projects/solutions/Bishal Mohari/Breast Cancer Type Classifier/readme.md

 Class distribution: 357 benign, 212 malignant

 ## Tests
-Inorder to find the accuracy of the model we take the number of correct predictions from the confussion matrix and divide it with the total number of predictions for each classification algorithm and find the follwing values :
+Inorder to find the accuracy of the model we take the number of correct predictions from the confussion matrix for each algorithm and divide it with the total number of predictions for each classification algorithm and find the following values :

 1. Logistic Regression — 95.8%